Thumb Base Arthritis

 With advancing years, the normally smooth cartilage that lines both joint surfaces can become thinned and roughened, which causes the joint to narrow.
 This ‘wear and tear’ (or degenerative) type of arthritis is called osteoarthritis and it is a normal part of ageing (like hip and knee arthritis).
 When symptomatic, osteoarthritis produces pain with activity (and sometimes at rest), stiffness and reduced movement.

-Less commonly, thumb base arthritis can follow a previous trauma or injury of the thumb base (1st CMCJ), for example a fracture or dislocation.
+Less commonly, thumb base arthritis can follow a previous trauma or injury of the thumb base (1st CMCJ), for example a fracture (break) or dislocation.
 This ‘secondary osteoarthritis’ is more often seen in younger adults.

 -